If only you could learn German by just memorising translations of words – why isn't language learning that simple?

 Well, the reason is, every language uses different grammar rules to build sentences.
 Grammar is the framework that creates the structure of every sentence.

 Essentially, grammar is a set of rules that helps you communicate accurately by composing sentences in specific ways.
 In this article, you'll find out the seven basic German grammar rules beginners need to know to start speaking the language right away.

 German sentences appear to follow some sort of jumbled English grammar.
 So how do you know where to place those nouns, adverbs, adjectives, and verbs?

 German grammar is actually simpler than you might imagine.
+(Despite what the Grammar Villain would have you believe).
 And by focusing your efforts on the most important rules, like the ones you'll discover in this post, you'll save time and energy.
 And start expressing yourself in German sooner.

 Don't worry!
 Verb position is one of the most straightforward grammar concepts in German.
 Typically, the verb (the word relating to an action) comes in the second position of a sentence.
 Take a look at the following examples.

 As you may have noticed, these sentence structures are very similar in both English and German.
 However, when you want to ask a question, you have to move the verb to the first position.